-Luxury ($$$): Whitney Peak Hotel located on the Strip, this 4-star non-smoking, the non-gaming hotel has an ideal lcoation for couples.
-It offers 310 guest rooms and 19 suites.
+Luxury ($$$): Whitney Peak Hotel located on the Strip, 4-star non-gaming hotel has an ideal lcoation for couples.
 It is located near the Arch in Central Reno, the Reno Amtrak Station, Pioneer Center for the Performing Arts, and the National Automobile Museum.

-budget ($): Plaza Resort Club Reno This 3-star hotel overlooks the Truckee River in Reno, it is within walking distance from several casinos including the Silver Legacy, El Dorado, and Harrah’s.
+budget ($): Plaza Resort Club Reno, 3-star hotel overlooks the Truckee River in Reno, within walking distance from several casinos including the Silver Legacy, El Dorado, and Harrah’s.
 It has guest rooms with free WiFi, a microwave, a refrigerator, a coffee machine, and a cable TV.FIND BEST HOTELS IN DOWNTOWN